Back to news

 Key Features

-Visual Understanding: It pairs DOM parsing with screenshot analysis, so it reads page layout, not just structure (browser-use/browser-use GitHub repository).
+Visual Understanding: It pairs DOM parsing with screenshot analysis, so it reads page layout, not just structure (browser-use/browser-use GitHub repository (opens in a new tab)).

 Multi-tab Support: Agents can open tabs, switch between them, and close them as a workflow demands.